Life is a game.

 The life is a game framework works because the brain responds to structured challenges with sustained motivation in ways it does not respond to unstructured life.
 Jane McGonigal's Reality Is Broken (2011), drawing on decades of research in game design and positive psychology, documented that well-designed games produce states of focused effort, sustained engagement, and constructive failure response that ordinary life rarely reproduces.

 The framework is not childish.
-Research on gamification in workplace, education, and health behavior, summarized in a 2016 Computers in Human Behavior meta-analysis, found that gamified interventions produced measurable improvements in engagement and outcomes across studies.
+Research on gamified interventions in workplace, education, and health settings, summarized in a 2016 Computers in Human Behavior meta-analysis, found measurable improvements in engagement and outcomes across studies.
 The frame works because the psychology underneath is real.
-(Related: Gamification.)

 Chapter IIIWhat is the respawn mechanic in life?